 When it comes to building raised garden beds, the sky’s the limit.
 You can make them square, round, rectangular.
 You can add a greenhouse on top, animal barriers, or put them up on stilts.
-The Home Depot carries nearly 200 versions of raised beds online!
-I especially think this flower shaped one is so pretty – although it wasn’t big enough for our purposes!
+But even using a kit, you’ll still need supplies to build a DIY raised garden bed.

 For our garden beds we opted for a cedarwood kit in a basic rectangular shape.
-We have a lot of ground to cover (literally), so we actually purchased two kits sized 8’x4′ and will fit them together with the tongue and groove construction that allows for multiple kits in this brand to work together! (how cool, right?).
+We have a lot of ground to cover (literally), so we purchased two kits sized 8’x4′ and fit them together with the tongue and groove construction that allows for multiple kits to work together! (how cool, right?).

-On our first scouting trip to the Home Depot, we checked out lumber versus kits to see if it would be more economical to build our own from scratch.
-In the end, buying a pre-made kit is the best bet because it cost about the same as purchasing lumber and hardware separately, plus it saves you TIME cutting and measuring all the pieces.
-Time, my friends, is of the essence with getting a garden built and planted!!
+We checked out lumber versus kits to see if it would be more economical to build our own raised bed from scratch.
+In the end, buying a pre-made kit is best because it cost about the same as purchasing lumber and hardware separately, plus it saved TIME cutting and measuring all the pieces.
+Time, my friends, is of the essence in getting a garden built and planted!!

-I also picked up a variety of seed packets from the Organic seed display I found!
-Peas, radishes, carrots and Swiss Chard!
-Shopping on a sunny spring morning was refreshing and exciting as we picked from racks and racks of plants – I even found a very interesting sounding Grapefruit Mint plant that I’ll put in with the other herbs – I love “collecting” unusual herbs to try out!
+I picked up a variety of seed packets from an Organic seed display: Peas, radishes, carrots and Swiss Chard!
+Shopping on a sunny spring morning was refreshing and exciting as we picked from racks and racks of plants – I even found an interesting sounding Grapefruit Mint plant that I’ll put in with the other herbs – I love collecting unusual herbs to try out!